Heavy Haul and Oversized Trucking Logo

 Does a Mobile Home Have to Be Empty to Move?

 You’ll also have to clear the exterior of the home.
-Exterior attachments like flower boxes, awnings, decks, porches and other accessories will have to go before transport, too.
+Exterior attachments like flower boxes, awnings, decks, porches, and other accessories will have to go before transport.

-While you’re at it, go ahead and make sure all utilities are disconnected prior to the move, too.
-This means water, electricity, cable, phone lines and satellite dishes must be removed and totally disconnected.
+While you’re at it, go ahead and make sure all utilities are disconnected prior to the move.
+This means water, electricity, cable, phone lines, and satellite dishes must be removed.

 Emptying your mobile home goes hand-in-hand with essential tear down procedures.
 Before you move your mobile home, you’ll want to ensure that it is empty.
-You’ll likely need to raise and lower the home, doors and windows must be secured or removed before transport and tongue and axles must be installed.
+You’ll likely need to raise and lower the home during transport.
+Doors and windows must be secured or removed before you hit the road, and the tongue and axles must be installed.

 Benefits of Working with a Professional Heavy Hauler